dinbtechit/todo-foci/README.md

 1. Database indexing for full text search
 2. Event Driven approach to keep all tabs in Sync
 3. Limit the number of API calls - merge states on client-side.
-Right now, each action 2 API calls (one to perform the action and other one to load the todo list).
+Right now, each CRUD operation performs 2 API calls (one for the operation and other one to load the todo list).
 4. Impl `useOptimistic(...)` to improve the loading time.

 ### Maintainability: